scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to break the barrier between this realm and the void.
 Make a spellcasting roll adding up to 3 terrible dice.
 On success a random outsider with a CR of 6 plus 2 per terrible die added heeds your call and is summoned to a point in range of your choosing.
 The exact creature summoned is determined by the GM, and multiple creatures may be summoned if their combined CR is less than the spells maximum.
-After summoning roll a wound die.
+After summoning roll a normal die.
 On success the creature is friendly towards you for the next minute, otherwise the creature follows it's own whims.

 For every successful casting of _Void Lure_ in this location in the past day, add a terrible die to the spellcasting roll.
 This die does not effect the CR of the summoned creature.